Microsoft Complete for Surface devices

 @here

 This dumpster fire continues–now three weeks in.
 If Apple opens sideloading on iPad Pro, I am gone from Surface.
-I cannot even believe this is the same company I dealt with nearly 10 years ago.
+I cannot even believe this is the same company I first dealt with nearly 10 years ago.
 I do not recognize them.
 Maybe time to go to small claims court to really light a fire under their butts?

 https://twitter.com/hifihedgehog/status/1729925414187933926